auxiliary/dbug.py/README.md

 # dbug.py

-ATM, runs your script and wherever it runs into an exception/error, gives you access to the frames and opens the bpython shell right there, giving you access to the variables.
+dbug runs your script, and wherever it runs into an exception/error, gives you access to the frames and opens the bpython shell right there, giving you access to the variables.
 After fixing your code, you can run `reload()` to test again.